schlomo/apacheclientspeed/README.md

 License
 -------

-This code is licensed under the GPL, see included LICENSE.TXT.
+This code is licensed under the GPL, see included LICENSE.

 The included [apachelog module](https://code.google.com/p/apachelog/) is licensed under as "Artistic License/GPL".